 3. Insurance Premiums

-Health insurance, auto insurance, and homeowners/renters insurance typically require a fixed monthly payment.
-These expenses are crucial to protect your financial well-being and are also mandatory in a lot of cases.
+Health insurance, auto insurance, and homeowners/renters insurance are usually a fixed monthly payment.
+These expenses are important to protect your financial and personal well-being and are also mandatory in a lot of cases.

 4. Loan Payments